$3.00

 Behind the creators of Creation Magazine, CM Editorial House offers professional editing and mentorship for writers ready to refine, revise, and share their work.

 Whether you’re drafting a novel, revising a memoir, or preparing a manuscript for submission, our team is here to guide you through every stage of the process.
-From developmental feedback to line editing, coaching, and submission support, we’re dedicated to helping writers move their projects from idea to completion with confidence and care.
+From developmental feedback to line editing, coaching, and submission support, we’re dedicated to helping writers move projects from idea to completion with confidence and care.

 Every great book begins with collaboration.
 Tell us about your project, what stage it’s in, and the kind of support you’re looking for.
 We’ll pair you with an editor who fits your goals and vision.